Mario Kart: Double Dash!!

 The debugInfoS.MAP contains some original sources for Mario Kart: Double Dash.

 Hot Air Balloon

 A hot air balloon.
-It has two textures for it.
-It can be seen at a early screenshot of Dry Dry Desert.
+It has two different textures.
+It can be seen in an early screenshot of Dry Dry Desert.

 Early Course Map